jastakhova/consensual/README.md

 #### Urgent tasks
 None

-#### Active ToDo (2 weeks)
+#### Active ToDo
-- [app] Native facebook login in the app (https://gist.github.com/jamielob/881e0fe059c0ef0eb36d)
+- Give materials to Jun Jun (images and text for landing page)
 - [talk] Approve logic is not well understood by ppl
+- [issue] Losing of data if facebook token exprires
+- [issue] Losing of data on deployment
+- [issue] Losing of data on simultaneous editing
+- [logic debt] Send inviteeId in the link to Consensual from email (in order to fight the situation when email of invitee doesn’t match with his facebook one or facebook doesn't provide email)

 - [ui] clear the search (estimate: 2h)
 - [logic] client side search (not regexp) (estimate: 2 days)
 - [logic] By who should sort by assignee and author
 - [ui bug] Browser suggest in different browsers (gathering statistical data so far from users)
-- [logic debt] Send inviteeId in the link to Consensual from email (in order to fight the situation when email of invitee doesn’t match with his facebook one or facebook doesn't provide email)
 - [ui] Make the column width equal between different tasks lists on the main page
 - [ui] Calendar dialog shouldn't have Save button but save on the choice of the date
 - [logic] Not redirect to Open filter when nothing for today, act as in Inbox with empty list